sindresorhus/awesome/awesome.md

 ## Stylize your list properly

-Create a table of contents, organize the content into different categories, use images if suitable.
-Ensure all entries are consistent, eg. all entry descriptions ending in a `.`.
+Create a table of contents, organize the content into different categories, and use images if suitable.
+Ensure all entries are consistent (e.g. all entry descriptions end in a `.`).

 ## Accept other people's opinion